AmyB12/Sentiment-Project/README.md

 # Objective:

-It is a Natural Language Processing Problem where Sentiment Analysis is done by Classifying the Positive tweets from negative tweets by machine learning models for classification, text mining, text analysis, data analysis and data visualization.
+It is a Natural Language Processing program which uses Sentiment Analysis to determine whether the overall sentiment of a twitter handle is positive, negative or neutral in real time.
+Programs were also made  for text mining, text analysis, data analysis and data visualization.